Padmakeerthi/chat-app-view/README.md

 * Now, open the `index.html` using `Google Chrome` or any other browser.

 <strong>Note:</strong>
-* This project only depends on the `Boostrap` library.
+* This project only depends on the `Bootstrap` library.
+* Made the layout to be responsive using the required `Bootstrap` classes.